cryptomator/docs/source/desktop/setup.rst

 3. Accept the license.
 4. Drag & drop Cryptomator into the Applications folder.

-On macOS, Cryptomator will use WebDAV volume type by default, but we recommend installing *macFUSE* or *FUSE-T* for a smoother file browsing experience.
+On macOS, Cryptomator will use WebDAV volume type by default if no FUSE driver is installed on the system.
+But we recommend installing *macFUSE* or *FUSE-T* for a smoother file browsing experience.
-Install *macFUSE* if your MacBook comes with an Intel CPU or install *FUSE-T* if your MacBook comes with an Apple Silicon CPU.
+Install *macFUSE* if your Mac comes with an Intel CPU or install *FUSE-T* if your Mac comes with an Apple Silicon CPU.

 .. note::